Cross-Lingual Sentiment Quantification: Experiments

-We use the \textsc{Nut} package\footnote{\url{https://github.com/pprett/nut}} for SCL and the \textsc{PyDCI} package\footnote{\url{https://github.com/AlexMoreo/pydci}}~\cite{Moreo:2018db} for DCI in order to generate the vectorial representations of all training and test documents.
-As the hard classifiers, we stick to the ones used by the original proponents of SCL and DCI, i.e., a linear classifier trained via Elastic Net~\cite{Zou:2005tk} (implemented via the \textsc{Bolt} package\footnote{\url{https://github.com/pprett/bolt}}) for SCL, and a linear classifier trained via SVMs (implemented via the \textsc{Scikit-Learn} package\footnote{\url{https://scikit-learn.org/}}) for DCI.
-As the soft classifier we instead use one trained via logistic regression (in its \textsc{Scikit-Learn} implementation) for both SCL and DCI, since such classifiers are known to return ``well-calibrated'' posterior probabilities.\footnote{``Well calibrated probabilities'' is usually considered a synonym of ``good-quality probabilities''.
-Posterior probabilities $\Pr(c|\mathbf{x})$ are said to be \emph{well calibrated} when, given a sample $D$ drawn from some population, $\lim_{|D|\rightarrow \infty}\frac{|\{\mathbf{x}\in c| \Pr(c|\mathbf{x})=\alpha\}|}{|\{\mathbf{x}\in D| \Pr(c|\mathbf{x})=\alpha\}|}=\alpha$.
-Intuitively, this property implies that, as the size of the sample $D$ goes to infinity, e.g., 90\% of the documents $\mathbf{x}\in D$ that are assigned a well calibrated posterior probability $\Pr(c|\mathbf{x})=0.9$ belong to class $c$. }
+We use the \textsc{Nut} package~\cite{nut} for $\mathrm{SCL}$ and the \textsc{PyDCI} package~\cite{Moreo:2018db} for $\mathrm{DCI}$ in order to generate the vectorial representations of all training and test documents.
+As the hard classifiers, we stick to the ones used by the original proponents of $\mathrm{SCL}$ and $\mathrm{DCI}$, i.e., a linear classifier trained via Elastic Net~\cite{Zou:2005tk} (implemented via the \textsc{Bolt} package~\cite{bolt}) for $\mathrm{SCL}$, and a linear classifier trained via SVMs (implemented via the \textsc{Scikit-Learn} package~\cite{Pedregosa:2011yo}) for $\mathrm{DCI}$.
+As the soft classifier we instead use one trained via logistic regression (in its \textsc{Scikit-Learn} implementation) for both $\mathrm{SCL}$ and $\mathrm{DCI}$, since such classifiers are known to return ``well-calibrated'' posterior probabilities.